department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/launch-playbook/checklist.md

   - [ ] Define or reference a known resource
 - [ ] For PRs: first review internally with BE or another engineer before the BE Team
   - [ ] Once internally reviewed, share with the BE Review Team at the VSP (team name?)
-  - [ ] Ensure that feature flags are set approriately to be toggled
+  - [ ] Ensure that feature flags are set appropriately to be toggled
 - [ ] Documentation and points of contact for any new backend dependencies
 - [ ] Links to important dashboards for investigating relevant issues
 ### Frontend Tasks